Levi's (LEVI)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-Levi’s operating margin has been trending up over the last 12 months and averaged 7.3% over the last two years.
-The company’s higher efficiency is a breath of fresh air, but its suboptimal cost structure means it still sports paltry profitability for a consumer discretionary business.
+Levi’s operating margin has risen over the last 12 months and averaged 7.7% over the last two years.
+The company’s higher efficiency is a breath of fresh air, but its suboptimal cost structure means it still sports inadequate profitability for a consumer discretionary business.

 Levi's Trailing 12-Month Operating Margin (GAAP)